Credit: Fred Watkins

 For more than a decade, EDF's experts pressed for reform, issuing a series of groundbreaking reports and papers and using EDF's chemicals blog to provide our perspective on current issues and developments on chemicals policy reform.

-Major advances in chemicals policies in other parts of the world over the past few decades left the U.S. behind in the increasingly global chemicals economy.
-But this updated law holds the promise of bringing U.S. chemicals policy into the 21st century – but only if it is implemented in a health-protective manner.
+Major advances in chemicals policies in other parts of the world and in U.S. states over the past few decades left the U.S. behind in the increasingly global chemicals economy.
+This updated law holds the promise of bringing U.S. chemicals policy into the 21st century — but only if it is implemented in a health-protective manner.
+For four long years it suffered serious damage under the Trump administration.